Policies & Procedures

 General Policy

-A credit hour is an amount of work represented in intended learning outcomes and verified by evidence of student achievement that is an institutionally established equivalency that reasonably approximates not less than:
+A credit hour is an amount of student work represented in intended learning outcomes that reasonably approximates not less than:

-• Lecture Classes – A semester credit hour consists of the equivalent of at least one hour (50-minute period) per week of “seat time” in-class and two hours per week of out of class student work for fifteen weeks.
-Hence, a standard three-semester credit hour lecture course meets for at least forty-five contact hours per semester plus a minimum average of six hours of activities outside of the classroom per week for fifteen weeks.
+• Lecture Classes – A semester credit hour consists of the equivalent of at least one hour (50-minute period) per week of “instructional contact” time in-class and two hours per week of out of class student work for fifteen weeks.
+A three-semester credit hour lecture course meets for a minimum of forty-five contact hours per semester plus a minimum average of six hours of activities outside of the classroom per week for fifteen weeks.

-• Laboratory Classes – One semester credit hour consists of the equivalent of two – three hours of laboratory work per week for fifteen weeks.
+• Laboratory Classes, Instructor- or Proctor-supervised skills-training courses or components of lecture-lab courses – One semester credit hour consists of the equivalent of two to three hours of laboratory, clinical, studio, shop, or other skills-related work per week for fifteen weeks.

-• One internship, practicum, or work based activity semester credit hour is at least forty-five hours of supervised work for fifteen weeks.
+• One internship, practicum, or work-based activity semester credit hour is at least forty-five hours of supervised work for fifteen weeks.
+The total number of hours is determined by the requirements set forth by each program and/or programmatic accrediting agency.

 • For classes offered in a shortened format, the hours are prorated so that classes contain the same total number of hours as if the classes were scheduled for a full fifteen-week semester.

-The responsibility of protecting the academic integrity of curricula, programs, and class schedules rests with the Faculty, Division Coordinators, and Vice Chancellor of Academic and Student Affairs.
-RPCC may adjust its basic measure for awarding academic credit proportionately to adjust for variations in academic calendars or in formats of study or delivery as long as it meets the aforementioned criteria.
+The responsibility of protecting the academic integrity of curricula, programs, and class schedules rests with Faculty, Division Coordinators (direct supervisor(s) of Faculty - e.g., Department Chair and/or Dean), and Vice Chancellor of Academic Affairs.
+RPCC may adjust its basic measure for awarding academic credit proportionately to adjust for variations in academic calendars or in formats of study or delivery only if it meets the aforementioned definitions.

 Policy Administration

-• Periodically, the Division Coordinators and Vice Chancellor of Academic and Student Affairs will review the policy and forward recommendations to the Leadership Team.
+• Periodically, the Division Coordinators and Vice Chancellor of Academic Affairs will review the policy and forward recommendations to the Leadership Team.

-• The Registrar will assist the Division Coordinators to schedule classes in conformity to the RPCC semester credit hour policy each semester.
+• The Registrar will assist the Division Coordinators with scheduling of classes in accordance with the RPCC semester credit hour policy each semester.

-• Classes that meet for more than seventy-five minutes consecutively will schedule a ten-minute break for each seventy-five minute segment.
+• Classes that meet for more than 75 minutes consecutively will schedule a ten-minute break for each 75-minute segment.

-• Prior to beginning student registration, the Registrar will deliver an official system (Banner) report to the Vice Chancellor of Academic and Student Affairs verifying that all proposed class schedules meet the college policy.
+• Prior to beginning student registration, the Registrar will deliver an official system (Banner) report to the Vice Chancellor of Academic Affairs verifying that all proposed class schedules meet the College’s policy.

-• If class schedules do not meet the college policy requirements, the Vice Chancellor of Academic and Student Affairs will direct the Faculty to coordinate with the Division Coordinators to adjust class schedules to conform.
+• If class schedules do not meet the College’s policy requirements, the Vice Chancellor of Academic Affairs will direct the Faculty to coordinate with the Division Coordinators to adjust class schedules to conform.

 • The Registrar posts the policy to the website and includes it in the catalog.